-When there is little or no marital property, no children and no spousal maintenance, spouses can usually obtain a quick divorce by having an attorney draft a divorce agreement and having a judge approve it.
+When there is little or no marital property, no children and no spousal maintenance, spouses can usually obtain a quick divorce by having an lawyer draft a divorce agreement and having a judge approve it.
 Most divorces, however, are quite different and far more complex.
 Issues that complicate divorces include considerable marital property (both personal property and real estate), children, family businesses, large or concealed debts, trust funds, real estate in other states, joint and separate bank accounts, investments, insurance, pensions and other assets.
 In these complex situations, the parties often require the assistance of the court to divide their property.
-Working with a Texas family law attorney at Conner & Lindamood, P.C. will ease your stress and help you get through the process to begin your new life.
+Working with a Texas family law lawyer at Lindamood & Robinson, P.C. will ease your stress and help you get through the process to begin your new life.
 Call our office in Houston today to schedule a consultation.

 In Texas, community property rules govern the division of property.
 However, Texas, unlike other community property states, does not have to divide this community property owned by the parties equally.
 The court is only required to divide the property in a “just and right” manner.
 Any separate property is retained by the spouse who owns it.